Google Featured Snippets, a complete SEO guide

 In addition, Google also uses featured snippets to offer updated results on an evolving topic, as was the case with the orange sky case in California, and thus ensure the validity of the SERPs’ QDF algorithm by offering fresh results.

-In its classic form, a featured snippet is composed in this way:
+In its classic form, a featured snippet is built this way:

 Google’s definition of featured snippet